 With the entry into force of Regulation (EU) 2019/933 on 1 July 2019, the EU introduced a so-called “manufacturing waiver” by amending existing Regulation (EC) 469/2009 concerning supplementary protection certificates (SPCs).

-The new Regulation amends the existing SPC Regulation to exclude certain acts from the protection conferred by SPCs.
+The amendments to the existing SPC Regulation have excluded certain acts from the protection conferred by SPCs.

-In particular, a third party (referred to as a “maker”) is permitted to manufacture a medicinal product protected by an SPC for the exclusive purpose of export to countries outside the EU.
+In particular, a third party (referred to as a “maker”) is permitted to manufacture a medicinal product protected by an SPC for the exclusive purpose of export to countries outside the EU1.